-3.1 All pupils from the Nursery to Year 6 should be dressed appropriately for PE sessions.
-PE kits should be kept in a named bag in the designated place.
-They should come into the academy on the first day of each week and be sent home on the last for washing.
-Long hair must be tied up securely; class teachers will need to make decisions on pupils wearing glasses during sessions and no jewellery is permitted during sessions unless for religious observance.
+3.1 All pupils from the Nursery to Year 6 should be dressed appropriately for PE.
+Long hair must be tied up securely; class teachers will need to make decisions on pupils wearing glasses during sessions and no jewellery is permitted during sessions unless for religious observance.- Children come to school in their full PE kit.